chrishuber/bay-area-wild-mushrooms/README.md

 ### <span style="color:#AAA">Data Sources</span>
 <div style="margin-left: 30px; margin-right: 30px;">
 <p>
-My main data source for the project is a MySQL database dump from Mushroom Observer, a user-submitted mushroom documenting website.
+My main data source for the project is a MySQL database dump from <a href="https://mushroomobserver.org">Mushroom Observer</a>, a user-submitted mushroom documenting website.
 I filtered those records into Bay Area relevant tables using SQL and wrote queries to extract the data sets I was looking for based on custom criteria.
 I also sourced weather data for the submitted periods (May 2006 - September 2018) from the NOAA weather website using Selenium.
+I manually created another table for species-related scientific specifications.
 </p>

 <p>